JayhawkChief/menu/README.md

 # menu
-Make a restaurant menu page that filters through the different food menus.
+A restaurant menu page that filters through the different food menus.